-Portable, conventional generators are heavy and loud, while enjoying a lower price tag than permanent, silent generators.
+Portable, conventional generators tend to be heavy and loud but have a lower price tag than permanent, silent generators.

 Conventional generators are very loud and can annoy your camping neighbors from a mile away.
-The noise is too loud to have at a camp site, so get a permanent inverter generator if you plan to camp around other people.
+The noise is too loud to have at a campground, so get a permanent inverter generator if you plan to camp around other people.

 If you have a small trailer and very limited power needs, a 2000 Watt generator will probably be enough.
 To be on the safe side, add up the wattage used by all the items you intend to power with your generator.